AxiaCoin/axia-network-v2-runner/README.md

 ## Genesis Generation

-You can create a custom AvalancheGo genesis with function `network.NewAvalancheGoGenesis`:
+You can create a custom Axia genesis with function `network.NewAxiaGenesis`:

 ```go
 // Return a genesis JSON where: